 The Best Value Proposal team, I-4 Mobility Partners, features two equity members: Skanska Infrastructure Development Inc., a Swedish company founded in 1887, and John Laing Investments Limited, which opened its doors in England in 1848.
 Both companies are leaders in privately financed infrastructure and will be the financial arm of the I-4 Ultimate project.
 The team also features several United States-based firms with local Orlando offices, including Skanska USA Civil Southeast Inc.; Granite Construction Company; The Lane Construction Corporation; HDR Engineering, Inc.; Jacobs Engineering Group, Inc. and Infrastructure Corporation of America (ICA).

-FDOT and its Construction Oversight Services (COS) team (comprised of HNTB, Elipsis Engineering & Consulting, the Corradino Group and New Millennium, among other companies) oversees the concessionaire, ensuring they are adhering to all requirements in the contract through regular check-ins and audits of processes and procedures, as well as a review of materials and workmanship.
+FDOT and its Construction Oversight Services (COS) team (composed of HNTB, Elipsis Engineering & Consulting, the Corradino Group and New Millennium, among other companies) oversee the concessionaire, ensuring they are adhering to all requirements in the contract through regular check-ins and audits of processes and procedures, and regular reviews of materials and workmanship.